wolram/VotoData/README.md

 - **Platform migration** — rebuild a site you own from WordPress/Webflow/Squarespace into a modern Next.js codebase
 - **Lost source code** — your site is live but the repo is gone, the developer left, or the stack is legacy.
 Get the code back in a modern format
-- **"Make it look like this"** — client sends a reference site.
-Use it as a visual starting point to build theirs faster instead of starting from a blank page.
 - **Learning** — deconstruct how production sites achieve specific layouts, animations, and responsive behavior by working with real code

 ## Not Intended For